WrestleMania XX

 Also on the card was a match between Goldberg and Brock Lesnar with "Stone Cold" Steve Austin as the special guest referee.
 This was both Lesnar's and Goldberg's final match in WWE until Extreme Rules 2012 and Survivor Series 2016, respectively.
 After Goldberg won the match following a Jackhammer, both men were given a Stone Cold Stunner by Austin on their way out.
 The event also featured the in-ring return of The Rock, teaming up with Mick Foley and reuniting the Rock 'n' Sock Connection to take on Evolution (Randy Orton, Batista, and Ric Flair) in a 3-on-2 Handicap match, in which Evolution were victorious.
 This would be The Rock's final match in WWE until Survivor Series 2011.

-The event grossed $2.4 million in ticket sales, making the pay-per-view the highest grossing event ever for WWE at Madison Square Garden.
-More than 20,000 people from 16 countries and 48 states attended the event, which was also televised in more than 90 countries.
+The event grossed US$2.4 million in ticket sales, making the pay-per-view the highest grossing event ever for WWE at MSG.
+More than 20,000 people from 16 countries and 48 U.S. states attended the event, which was also televised in more than 90 countries.
 The event generated an estimated $13.5 million of economic activity for New York City and created an equivalent of 96 full-year jobs.

 Production

 Background

-The event was held at Madison Square Garden in New York City, New York.
+This was the third and final WrestleMania held at Madison Square Garden in New York City, New York, after WrestleMania I in 1985 and WrestleMania X in 1994.
+Beginning with WrestleMania 23 in 2007, WrestleMania would only be held in stadiums going forward.

 WrestleMania is considered World Wrestling Entertainment's (WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It has become the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
-It was the first of WWE's original four pay-per-views – which includes Royal Rumble, SummerSlam, and Survivor Series – referred to as the "Big Four".
-WrestleMania XX was scheduled to be held on March 14, 2004, at Madison Square Garden in New York City, New York, the third time at this venue, after WrestleMania I in 1985 and WrestleMania X in 1994.
+It was the first of WWE's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four".
+WrestleMania XX was scheduled to be held on March 14, 2004, from Madison Square Garden (MSG) in the New York City borough of Manhattan, New York, which was the third WrestleMania at MSG, after WrestleMania I in 1985 and WrestleMania X in 1994.
 The event featured wrestlers from the Raw and SmackDown! brand divisions.